rich-newman/javascript-react-webpack-visualstudio-project-template/README.md

 The project contains an HTML file, a CSS file and a JavaScript file with some basic sample code.
 The JavaScript file can contain React code.

-This project is identical to the project created by the [TypeScript with React Application Template](https://github.com/rich-newman/typescript-react-webpack-visualstudio-project-template), except that the code is in JavaScript not TypeScript.

 **What It Does**

 When started with F5 a project created with this template will start a web server and show a ticking time in the selected web browser, which can be Internet Explorer.
 The code to show the time is in a JavaScript class which creates and renders a React component.